kobaaa/eggshell/README.md

 - [x] Aliases for namespaces + GUI + saving as part of files - WIP
 - [x] Aliases: maybe require namespaces?
 - [ ] Aliases: user input validation with meaningful errors
-- [x] all-lib for adding dependencies on the fly + GUI + saving as part of files
+- [x] deps: all-lib for adding dependencies on the fly + GUI + saving as part of files
 - [ ] named cells?

 ## TODO (polish)